 Including your blogs, Podcasts, Webinar in your signature is also a smart marketing tactic in the digital era.
-If you keep adding fresh content on your blog and hyperlink it to your email, the recipients will get an easy access to new content and will keep coming back for more.
+If you keep adding fresh content on your blog and hyperlink it to your email, the recipients will get easy access to new content and will keep coming back for more.

 Don’t Use Personal Quotes Unnecessarily:

 If you’re promoting a serious business, you have to create a solid impact on the email recipients.
-The best way to do is include information related to the brand only.
+The best way to do this is to include information related to the brand only.
 Using personal quotes, unless you are a globally recognized celebrity, would be over-the-top and kick of tacky as well.

 Do Keep the Font Palette Small:

 Previously, we spoke about keeping the color palette small, now we will talk about the importance of keeping the font palette even smaller.
 The whole point of chalking out an impressive email signature is to increase brand awareness.